geo-token/whitepaper/whitepaper.md

 **NFT:** This can be linked to the previous point and the ability to improve mining equipment or purchase plots.

-**Tokenholder management:** Decision-making based on voting by large token holders.
+**Token holder management:** Decision-making based on voting by large token holders.

 **Game tasks and quizzes:** This will add a competitive element for participants.
 There is only a leaderboard at this stage, but there are ideas to add tasks and quizzes based on the user's location and radar capabilities.